-KORTEGAARD aim to have the lowest carbon footprint possible.
-Our production is CO2 neutral and we show the utmost respect for the environment.
+KORTEGAARD is aiming to have the lowest carbon footprint possible and our production is CO2 neutral.

 Real vs artificial trees